dotnet/runtime/docs/project/api-review-process.md

     * **Close as won't fix as proposed**.
 Sometimes, the issue that is raised is a good one but the owner thinks the concrete proposal is not the right way to tackle the problem.
 In most cases, the owner will try to steer the discussion in a direction that results in a design that we believe is appropriate.
 However, for some proposals the problem is at the heart of the design which can't easily be changed without starting a new proposal.
 In those cases, the owner will close the issue and explain the issue the design has.
     * **Close as won't fix**.
 Similarly, if proposal is taking the product in a direction we simply don't want to go, the issue might also get closed.
 In that case, the problem isn't the proposed design but in the issue itself.

 5. **API gets reviewed**.
 The group conducting the review is called *FXDC*, which stands for *framework design core*.
 In the review, we'll take notes and provide feedback.
-After the review, we'll publish the notes in the [API Review repository](https://github.com/dotnet/apireviews).
+Reviews are streamed live on [YouTube](https://www.youtube.com/playlist?list=PL1rZQsJPBU2S49OQPjupSJF-qeIEz9_ju).
+After the review, we'll publish the notes in the [API Review repository](https://github.com/dotnet/apireviews) and at the end of the relevant issue.
 A good example is the [review of immutable collections](https://github.com/dotnet/apireviews/tree/master/2015/01-07-immutable).
 Multiple outcomes are possible:

     * **Approved**.
 In this case the label `api-ready-for-review` is replaced with `api-approved`.